 Ransomware may be everywhere, but there are ways to implement better protection for networks of all sizes.
 End-to-end encryption, internet etiquette, and more aggressive security tactics can all lessen the odds of a company being hit with ransomware.
 Want to learn more?
 Download this whitepaper by Sophos to get even more information that can help you prevent a ransomware attack.

-BlueRange Technology partners with SMBs, non-profits, schools and healthcare organizations to employ cybersecurity solutions that make sense for their group’s individual needs and budgetary allowance.
+BlueRange Technology partners with SMBs, non-profits, schools and healthcare organizations to employ IT security solutions that make sense for their group’s individual needs and budgetary allowance.
 Contact us to learn more.